aws/aws-cdk/design/cdk-bootstrap.md

 * `--profile`: use the given local AWS credentials profile when interacting with the target environment.

-* `--toolkit-stack-name`: allows you to explicitly name the CloudFormation bootstrap stack (instead of relying on the default naming scheme).
+* `--toolkit-stack-name`, `--stack-name`: allows you to explicitly name the CloudFormation bootstrap stack (instead of relying on the default naming scheme).

 * `--tags`, `-t`: a list of key=value pairs to add as tags to add to the bootstrap stack.